Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Toy example: ( )-d wave equation with Robin boundary condition

-which provides the Robin boundary condition, $\phi'_\omega(0)=\kappa \phi_\omega(0)$, at $x=0$.
-This means that imposing the Robin boundary condition at $x=0$ is equivalent to adding to the delta-function potential at $x=0$, whose coefficient is determined by $\kappa$.
+which provides the Robin boundary condition, $\phi'_\omega(0)=\kappa \phi_\omega(0)$, at $x=0$ \kozuka{ in the limit $\epsilon \to 0$}.
+This means that imposing the Robin boundary condition at $x=0$ is equivalent \kozuka{to adding the} delta-function potential at $x=0$, whose coefficient is determined by $\kappa$.

 Now, we will focus on local behavior near $x=0$ irrelevant to boundary condition at the other side.
 Imposing outgoing boundary conditions $\phi_\omega(x) \sim \exp (+ i\omega x)$ for $x \to \infty$ and $\phi_\omega(x) \sim \exp (- i\omega x)$ for $x \to - \infty$, a solution is